Recruitment Centers: 4

 Teen-LABS proposes that bariatric surgery is more beneficial to extremely obese patients when it’s done during the adolescent years instead of adulthood.
 By using duration of obesity as the moderating variable, the Teen-LABS study will estimate the risks and benefits of bariatric surgery among adolescent patients in comparison with adult patients.
 At least 200 adolescent bariatric patients will be recruited from four centers and undergo gastric bypass surgery between 2007 and 2012.
 Post-surgery data and biospecimens will be obtained at pre-determined points during a 24 month period.
 The assessments of the Teen-LABS subjects will be compared with similar data from the adult subjects of the LABS study.

-The current data package contains data through 3 years post-surgery.
+The current data package contains data through Year 4.

 The objective of the Teen-LABS study is to use standardized techniques to assess the short and longer-term safety and efficacy of bariatric surgery in adolescents compared to adults.